Categories:Scraping Tools,Proxy

 • For massive scraper marketplace coverage: Apify's 1,500+ community-built actors cover virtually every popular website, but quality varies and there's no unified API interface or official support.

-• For fastest web scraping API without sacrificing reliability: Scrape.do delivers 98.19% success at 4.7s average response time (2.3x faster than Bright Data) with transparent opt-in parameters and nearly half the cost ($0.80 vs $1.50 per 1K).
+• For fastest web scraping API without sacrificing reliability: Scrape.do delivers near-perfect success rates at roughly twice the speed of Bright Data, with transparent opt-in parameters and well under half the cost on average.

-Scrape.do combines near-perfect success rates (98.19%), the fastest response times (4.7s), and the most affordable per-request cost ($0.80), all with transparent pricing and a generous free tier to test before committing.
+Scrape.do combines near-perfect success rates, the fastest response times, and the most affordable per-request cost, all with transparent pricing and a generous free tier to test before committing.

 Start scraping today with 1000 free credits.